-Equities may have risen more than 15% from their July lows, but events from the last month serve as a more appropriate indicator of current sentiment.
+Equities may have risen c 25% from their July 2010 lows, but sentiment remains febrile.
 Global indices continue to exhibit profound swings both to the upside and downside as investor psychology appears to be gaining the upper hand over fundamentals.
 An assessment of the latter suggests that the same familiar problems beset the global economy, namely a lack of suitable policy instruments to manage the ongoing painful process of deleveraging across the developed world.
 Stagnating growth and rising inflation represent other concerns.